Ramez-Ibrahim/Calculator/README.md

 ## Customization

-You can customize the calculator's styling by modifying the `styling.css` file.
+You can customize the calculator's styling by modifying the `App.css` file.
 Adjust the colors, sizes, and layout to match your preferences.

 ## Contributing